 Worry not – Regardless of whether you understand entrepreneurship or not, I promise to take you through the entrepreneurial process Step by Step.

-When I started my first Business – I was as seriously lost.
+When I started my first business – I was seriously lost.

-One day I was doing market research and the next day I was running to my CA’s office trying to figure out the right business organization for my Business.
+One day I was doing market research and the next day, I was running to my Chartered Accountant’s office trying to figure out the right business structure/type for my business.

 It was bloody, Chaotic!